blissito/react-hook-multipart/README.md

 Is a fast and efficient hook for upload big files with multipart streams in a SSR React environment.

+> 👀 It will split the file into multiple parts, upload them in parallel and retry failed parts.

-I'm currently working on implementing Web Streams 🚬👷🏼
+I'm currently working on implementing Web Streams 🚬👷🏼 Al final, creo que no implementaré streams.
+Lo que estoy haciendo con el `slice()` del blob es suficientemente compatible.
+Mejor me concentro en el abort signal...

 Install it like so: